gmlang/gmlang.github.io/index.md

 overnight.
 I hiked out the next morning by following the sound of cars coming from the highway.

-### If you need to discover insights from data or build a predictive model...
+### If you need data science or machine learning solutions...

 Please reach out.
 I will talk to you for FREE for 20 minutes, and follow up with a proposal of solutions.
 You can take a look at some of my